Guide - The Best of Park City

 What to ask about: Operator experience, machine maintenance practices, and guide-to-guest ratios when comparing options.

 Local Insight: Layer warmly under provided gear—cold intensifies at speed.
 Request longer tours if available; the best terrain lies deeper in the backcountry.
-A face covering makes a significant difference in comfort.
+A face covering makes a significant difference between misery and comfort.

 Create Your Free Park City Guide →